-It’s an impatient quality, but I wish everyone could just hear me the first time.
-With a surgical personality, I prefer to convey things in the most efficient way possible, i.e., “Blade!” or “Kelly, please.”
-So when folks ask me to repeat myself repeatedly, I feel my inner voice protesting, “This is so inefficient, ahh!!”
+It’s an impatient quality, but as a physician, wife, mom, friend, etc– I wish everyone could just hear me the first time.
+With a surgically-oriented personality, I would love to convey things in the most efficient way possible.
+As in, “Blade!” or “Kelly, please.”
+So when I’m asked to repeat myself, I feel my inner voice protesting, “This is so inefficient, argh!!”

-So in a quest to do everything better, I have adopted repeating myself as a rule.
+So in an attempt to do everything better, I’ve taken to repeating myself more on purpose.
 Here are some reasons why.

-My little boy is 14 months old, so repeating myself to him, with as much variability as I can, is a good way to teach him our language.
-I repeat words and phrases, even some American Sign Language gestures.
-Sometimes, being repetitive serves to comfort him.
-I sing the same lullabies when he’s struggling to settle down for a nap, or fighting a diaper change.
-I sing Czech folk songs in the hopes he’ll learn some words and be comforted by a part of his heritage.
+My little boy is 14 months old, so repeating myself with him is a great way to teach him our language.
+I repeat words and phrases with as much variability as I can.
+Sometimes, I’ve realized, repeating myself comforts him.
+I sing the same lullabies when he’s struggling to settle down for a nap or fighting a diaper change.
+My singing the few Czech folk songs I know helps him learn a few words and be comforted by a part of his heritage.

-Patients and families need plenty of explanation regarding what we are proposing to do, and how we are going to do it.
+Repeating can be a really useful strategy at work, too.
+Patients and families need plenty of explanation around the diagnoses and treatments we recommend.
 They need to know the risks and benefits of a given procedure or course of treatment.
-Before the patient arrives to our department, they are already being inundated with information, often while they are acutely ill.
-Therefore, they’re not in the position to grasp all of the information conveyed to them.
-This is why having family or friends at the bedside is so helpful.
-It allows for the benefit of repeating yourself without having to, because the family can do it for you.
+Before the patient even arrives for a procedure, they are inundated with information on the hospital floor.
+It’s even more difficult and stressful for patients to assimilate information when they are acutely ill.
+Therefore, they’re not in the best position to grasp all of the information we provide.
+This is why repeating yourself can be helpful.
+Having family or friends at the bedside is also key.
+It allows for the benefit of repetition, with the help of others who’ve helped to absorb the information.

-Fleshing an explanation out with as many simple words, phrases, or descriptors as possible will help to depict the journey a device will take from the groin to the belly.
-Showing a deployed vena cava filter within an acrylic model, or drawing a diagram of the arteries below the knee goes a long way in bridging the gap between what a physician knows and what the patient understands.
+Fleshing out an explanation with as many simple words, phrases, or descriptors helps to depict the journey a device will take from the groin to the belly in an interventional procedure.
+Showing a deployed vena cava filter within an acrylic model, or drawing a diagram of the arteries below the knee goes a long way in bridging the gap between a physician and patient.

 The path can be riddled with failures, even if you're doing it right.
 In this recording, I share some of my gaffes with you.